 Learn something new every day More Info... by email

-The United Kingdom is a country that consists of several islands off the coast of mainland Europe.
-The United Kingdom consists of England, Scotland, Wales, and northern Ireland.
+The United Kingdom (UK) is a country that consists of several islands off the coast of mainland Europe.
+It consists of England, Scotland, Wales, and northern Ireland.
 For centuries, it has been one of the greatest world powers, though its influence has depreciated somewhat since World War II, but it is still the fifth largest economy in the world.

 The United Kingdom has been one of the world's largest colonial powers.
-Over the past centuries, the United Kingdom has developed colonies and held power in many countries for a period of time, including the United States, Canada, Australia, India, and many islands, including the British Virgin Islands, the Cayman Islands, and Bermuda.
+Over the past centuries, it has developed colonies and held power in many countries for a period of time, including the United States, Canada, Australia, India, and many islands, including the British Virgin Islands, the Cayman Islands, and Bermuda.
 The United States was first settled by British colonialists, but the Americans later rebelled against control by the United Kingdom, sparking the Revolutionary War for American freedom.
-Other countries, such as Australia and Canada, never initiated such rebellion against British control, and still maintain symbolic ties to the United Kingdom, although they are now regarded as independent countries.
+Other countries, such as Australia and Canada, never initiated such rebellion against British control, and still maintain symbolic ties to the UK, although they are now regarded as independent countries.

 The United Kingdom is a popular place for tourists to visit, particularly because it is home to some of the oldest and most famous architecture and museums in the world.
-Visitors to London, the United Kingdom's largest city, can visit such attractions as St. Paul's Cathedral, Big Ben, the House of Parliament, and Buckingham Palace, where the Queen resides.
-Visitors to the United Kingdom may also enjoy traveling through the countryside of Scotland, Ireland, and Wales.
+Visitors to London, the UK's largest city, can visit such attractions as St. Paul's Cathedral, Big Ben, the House of Parliament, and Buckingham Palace, where the Queen resides.